dtinth/event-popper/README.md

 ## Disclaimer

-This project is not affiliated with or endorsed by Event Pop.
-I just kinda reverse-engineered the HTTP requests to make it easier for developers (and outside contributors) to update the event description page, even if they don’t have access to Event Pop’s organizer system.
+This project is not affiliated with or endorsed by Eventpop.
+I just kinda reverse-engineered the HTTP requests to make it easier for developers (and outside contributors) to update the event description page, even if they don’t have access to Eventpop’s organizer system.
 Do not abuse, and USE IT AT YOUR OWN RISK.
 No support is provided, although contributions are welcome.

 ## Preparation

 To use this you need to find your _organizer ID_, _event ID_ and _session ID_.

-1. **Sign in to Event Pop organizer account** and **go to an event dashboard.**
+1. **Sign in to Eventpop organizer account** and **go to an event dashboard.**
    You should have the URL in this form:

    ```